Your browser is out-of-date!

 28 top tips for buying a used caravan

-Follow our tips to make sure you find the used caravan that best meets your requirements
+Follow our tips to make sure you are buying the used caravan that will suit your needs and requirements.

 A few years ago, I spent a lot of time dreaming about car purchases, scanning the trade magazines for my perfect motor.
 I soon became adept at spotting the scams.
 It wasn’t rocket science – they were simply too good to be true: a bargain price, always a tale of woe, and often abroad.